 Subparagraph (i) [No change.]

-Subparagraph (j) Evaporative Emissions general provisions.
+California requirements: Evaporative Emissions general provisions.

-(1) The evaporative standards in section E. of this part apply equally to certification and in-use vehicles and trucks.
+(1) The evaporative standards in section 1976(b)(1), title 13, CCR apply equally to certification and in-use vehicles and trucks.

 (2) For certification testing only, a manufacturer may conduct testing to quantify a level of stabilized non-fuel evaporative emissions for an individual certification test vehicle.
 Testing may be conducted on a representative vehicle to determine the non-fuel evaporative emission characteristics of the certification test vehicle.
 The demonstration must be submitted for advance approval by the Executive Officer and include a description of the sources of vehicle non-fuel evaporative emissions, the methodology for the quantification of the non-fuel emissions, an estimated non-fuel emission decay rate, and the stabilized non-fuel emission level.
 The demonstrated stabilized level of non-fuel evaporative emissions may be used in place of the test vehicle non-fuel evaporative emissions and be combined with the vehicle fuel evaporative emissions to determine compliance with the evaporative emission standard.

-(3) [No change.]

-(4) [No change.]

-Subparagraphs (k) through (n) [n/a] [The provisions of these paragraphs are contained in the "California Refueling Emission Standards and Test Procedures for 2001 and Subsequent Model Year Motor Vehicles."]

-Subparagraphs (o) through (p) [n/a] [The provisions of these paragraphs are contained in the “California 2026 and Subsequent Model Criteria Pollutant Exhaust Emission Standards and Test Procedures for Passenger Cars, Light-Duty Trucks and Medium-Duty Vehicles.”]
+(3) All fuel vapor generated in a gasoline- or methanol-fueled light-duty vehicle, light-duty truck, or complete heavy-duty vehicle during in-use operation shall be routed exclusively to the evaporative control system (e.g., either canister or engine purge.)
+The only exception to this requirement shall be for emergencies.

 Heavy-Duty Vehicles .
 Approval of heavy-duty vehicles over 14,000 lbs.
 GVWR and incomplete medium-duty vehicles shall be based on: